7:00AM to 5:00PM

 When you have a shower, you don’t expect a bathroom flood.
-And you definitely don’t expect those strange gargling sounds and the slightly-more-than-unpleasant smelly drains.
+And you definitely don’t expect those strange gurgling sounds and the slightly more-than-unpleasant smelly drains.
 But if you ignore it, you really should expect the worst: a completely blocked drain.
-So unless you like household floods, it’s time to learn how to unblock a drain.
+So unless you like household floods, it’s time to learn how to unblock a shower drain or how to unblock a sink drain.

 But if you’ve retrieved the balls of hair or even got out the trusty plunger and you’ve still got a problem, While a professional plumber may be needed to rectify plumbing issues in many cases, there is the possibility that you can remove the clogs that are blocking your drain yourself.

-Whether you need to unblock a shower drain or kitchen sink, these DIY drain unblocking methods can help.
-For stubborn or recurring blockages it might be time to call in a plumber such as these gold coast blocked drain experts;)
+Whether you need to unblock a shower drain or kitchen sink, these DIY drain unblocking methods can help in what to use to unblock shower drain or sink.
+For stubborn or recurring blockages it might be time to call in a plumber such as these gold coast blocked drain experts!

 If you put your fingers down the drain hole and can pull out all sorts of hair and smelly gunk, then rest assured there is more beneath the surface – and that could be the source of the blockage.

 So get a coat hanger and straighten it out of shape, effectively creating a hook at one end.
 And then go fishing down the drain!
 You’ll be amazed how much ‘stuff’ you’ll pull out of the drain, but just be careful you don’t accidentally compact a blockage and make it worse.